IELTS is a test of all four English language skills – Listening, Reading, Writing and Speaking.

-A conversation between two people set in an everyday social context, e.g. a conversation in an accommodation agency.
+A conversation between two people set in an everyday social context, such as a conversation in an accommodation agency.

-A monologue set in an everyday social context, e.g. a speech about local facilities.
+A monologue set in an everyday social context, like a speech about local facilities.

-A conversation between up to four people set in an educational or training context, e.g. a university tutor and a student discussing an assignment.
+A conversation between up to four people set in an educational or training context, such as a university tutor and a student discussing an assignment.

-A monologue on an academic subject, e.g. a university lecture.
+A monologue on an academic subject, like a university lecture.